-The formalities of my purchase has taken place for my property in Stamford Bridge.
-Conveyancing was of an acceptable standard but I feel I should register my dissatisfaction about the lender.
-Who do I contact should I wish to lodge a complaint?
+The formalities of my remortgage has taken place for my property in Stamford Bridge.
+Conveyancing was satisfactory but I would like to complain about the lender.
+How do I make a complaint?

-Most lenders have complaints procedures.
-Your first port of call should be one of the lender’s branches or the Customer Care Team at head office.
-In most cases complaints to a lender are resolved very quickly.
+Most banks and building societies have complaints procedures.
+Your first point of contact should be one of the lender’s branches or the Customer Services Team at head office.
+Ordinarily complaints to a lender are resolved effectively and efficiently.
 If you feel the matter is not resolved you can write to Financial Ombudsman Service with full details of your complaint.